 - Character Meet and Greets, some with rare characters and/or characters in holiday attire

 In addition, there are 2 “parties within a party” that you can pay even more money for, if you enjoy spending as much money as possible:

 - Fireworks Holiday Dessert Party at Tomorrowland Terrace

 Mickey’s Once Upon A Christmastime Parade

-The Once Upon a Christmas Time Parade is shown 2 times each night during the party – usually at 8:15 and 10:30.
+The Once Upon a Christmas Time Parade is shown 2 times each night during the party, at 8:30pm and 11:00pm.

-The parade is supposedly really, really good.
-A lot of people make a point of watching it both times.
+I had heard that the parade was really, really good, and it did not disappoint.
 It includes reindeer, gingerbread men, Disney characters in holiday outfits, marching toy soldiers, and, of course, Santa.